 Healthcare facility MBANSs operate exclusively indoor and inside a healthcare facility, in which several MBANSs are simultaneously used on a subset of patients.
 The restriction to indoor operation within healthcare facilities may be de-facto enabled by requiring MBANS sensors to periodically check that they are within operating distance of their MBANS hub.
 When the MBANS hub is not reachable, MBANSs data transmission is stopped.
-That simple mechanism is part of the light licensing concept proposed in the FCC ruling for MBANs operation in the USA [].
+That simple mechanism is part of the light licensing concept proposed in the FCC ruling for MBANs operation in the USA [reference].